yichao-liang/yichao-liang.github.io/_pages/about.md

 **causal reasoning** for explainability and control, and **hierarchical inference** for learning to learn.
 Based on these methods, I'm particularly interested in the following topics:
 - Neural Program Induction (Learning to Program), Program Synthesis.
-- Differentiable, Probabilistic Programming; Latent Variable Models
+- Differentiable, Probabilistic Programming; Latent Variable Models.

 And their applications in: Visual, Language Understanding and Generation, Control, Concept Learning, and Theory Induction.